-The spectral parameters of the \texttt{en.0.s.a.v} matrix exhibit a highly consistent and distinct three-phase evolutionary dynamic across all three experimental setups. \begin{itemize} \item\textbf{Phase I: Structural Exploration and Drastic Adjustment.} During the initial training epochs, the spectral parameters undergo the most substantial dynamic changes.
+During the initial training epochs, the spectral parameters undergo the most substantial fluctuations.
 Both the PL exponent $\alpha$ and the minimum eigenvalue threshold $x_{\min}$ remain elevated and exhibit considerable volatility.
-This indicates that the model is transitioning from its random initialization, with weight matrices undergoing large-scale, global structural reorganization to rapidly explore an effective feature space. \item\textbf{Phase II: Heavy-Tailed Structure Formation and Stabilization.} Following the initial exploration, the system enters a prolonged phase of stable evolution.
-The hallmark of this phase is the convergence of $\alpha$ to a low, stable value (consistently below 3 and approximately 2.5 across all experiments), maintained with high stability over hundreds of epochs.
-This stabilization indicates the formation of a stable heavy-tailed spectral structure within the weight matrices, a key mechanism for achieving \textit{Implicit Regularization} in deep learning models.
-Concurrently, $x_{\min}$ decreases and stabilizes at a low level (around 0.1). \item\textbf{Phase III: Performance Saturation and Convergence Plateau.} In the later training stages, the model enters a performance saturation phase.
-The most notable parametric change is a gradual upward trend in $x_{\min}$, coinciding with the increasing difficulty of achieving additional performance gains.
-This suggests that the primary feature-learning process has largely completed, and subsequent training primarily fine-tunes the model, indicating a convergence plateau. \end{itemize}
+This behavior indicates that the model is transitioning away from its random initialization, undergoing large-scale global structural reorganization to rapidly explore and locate an effective feature space.

+\textbf{Phase II: Heavy-Tailed Structure Formation and Stabilization.} Following the initial exploration, the system enters a prolonged phase of stable evolution.
+The hallmark of this phase is the convergence of $\alpha$ to a low, stable value (consistently $\alpha < 3$, clustering around $2.5$), which is maintained over hundreds of epochs.
+This stabilization signals the formation of a robust heavy-tailed spectral structure within the weight matrices—a key mechanism linked to \textit{Implicit Regularization} in deep learning.
+Concurrently, $x_{\min}$ decreases and stabilizes at a low magnitude (approximately $0.1$).

+\textbf{Phase III: Performance Saturation and Convergence Plateau.} In the later training stages, the model enters a saturation phase.
+The most notable parametric signature is a gradual upward trend in $x_{\min}$, which correlates with the diminishing returns in performance gains.
+This suggests that the primary feature-learning process is largely complete; subsequent training serves primarily to fine-tune the model, indicating a convergence plateau.

-Based on the evolutionary patterns illustrated in Figure~\ref{fig:alpha xmin for en.0.s.a.v}, the training processes of the three experimental configurations can be quantitatively segmented into distinct phases.
-The corresponding phase durations and characteristics are summarized in the Table \ref{tab:4} below.
+Based on the evolutionary patterns illustrated in Figure~\ref{fig:alpha xmin for en.0.s.a.v}, the training processes for the three experimental configurations can be quantitatively segmented into these distinct phases.
+The corresponding phase durations and characteristics are summarized in Table~\ref{tab:4}

 To visually examine the distinct spectral distribution characteristics across the three phases, we use the T3\_En-Ch19.20M experiment as a representative case, selecting the 1st, 50th, and 200th epochs as representative time points.
 Figure~\ref{fig:esd_phases_mp} presents the Empirical Spectral Density (ESD) of the \texttt{en.0.s.a.v} matrix along with its corresponding Power-Law (PL) fit at these epochs, including a magnified view of the tail to clearly illustrate the typical spectral morphology at different training stages.